Sprinting to Tokyo: De Grasse and Brown’s recent successes

 The Canadians fought shoulder to shoulder and both went sub-20 seconds, with De Grasse crossing the line 0.03 seconds ahead of Brown, 19.92 to 19.95, putting them both within the top-10 200m sprinters this season.

 De Grasse and Brown are the only active Canadian sprinters to have run the 100m in under 10 seconds.
-De Grasse did it as recently as July 20 at the at the Diamond League event in London, where he ran 9.99 seconds.
+De Grasse did it as recently as September 1st in Berlin, where he ran in 9.97 seconds.

-One year out from Tokyo 2020, these speedy lads are focused and ready for more sizzling successes in the near future.
+Less than a year away from Tokyo 2020, these speedy lads are focused and ready for more sizzling successes in the near future.